emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 Never fear: mathematicians just call \\(m\\) and \\(b\\) "parameters" [^param] [^paramdef] -- which, once chosen, define the single function (one of _many_) defining whatever line it is we happen to care about.

+### Definining functions using partial application in Scala

-But, that process of specifying two "parameters" for a function of three variables -- to obtain a new function of one variable is a PERFECT example of partial function application!
+This process of specifying two "parameters" for a function of three variables -- to obtain a new function of one variable -- is a PERFECT example of partial function application!
 In Scala, that looks like this:

 ```scala
 def y(m: Float, x: Float, b: Float) = m * x + b